codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 This major release **deprecates** the following Codefresh managed charts:
 * Consul
 * Nats
-* cf-runner

-#### CF-Runner chart deprecation

-From version **1.3.0 and higher** `cf-runner` subchart is deprecated.
-It was used to run [launch-composition](https://codefresh.io/docs/docs/codefresh-yaml/steps/launch-composition/) step-type.
-If you were using this step in your pipelines, replace it with [composition](https://codefresh.io/docs/docs/codefresh-yaml/steps/composition/) or [service containers](https://codefresh.io/docs/docs/codefresh-yaml/service-containers/).

 #### Update configuration for Consul
 From version **1.3.0 and higher**, we have deprecated the Codefresh-managed `consul` chart,  in favor of Bitnami public `bitnami/consul` chart.
 For more information, see [bitnami/consul](https://github.com/bitnami/charts/tree/master/bitnami/consul).